openrasta/owin.spec/spec/owin-1.0.1-draft.1.md

 > An Application MUST complete the returned Task, or throw an exception.
 > A Server MAY detect Applications that do not complete the Task and SHOULD take appropriate measures to avoid leaving connections to User Agents opened upon an Application's failure.

 ### 3.2.
-Environment
+Environment Properties

 Environment Properties contain information about the request, the response, and any relevant environmental and server state.
 The Server MUST have initialized the HTTP headers and Entity Bodies for both requests and responses before invoking the Application.

-The application then populates the appropriate fields with response data, writes the response body, and returns when done.
+The Application then populates the appropriate fields with response data, writes the response body, and returns when done.

 > * The environment dictionary MUST be non-null, mutable and MUST contain the keys listed as required in the tables below.